Frog by Adam Handling: A Tasting Menu to Dine For (Even If You Came Alone)

 A Quiet Lane, A Good Impression

-A Theatrical Beginning: Snacks, Not Starters
+Snacks, Not Starters

 Some of the theatre

-At this point, I was ready to settle the bill but these I'm told, were just the snacks.
+Content, I was ready to settle the bill but these I'm told, were just the snacks.

-Bread & Chicken Butter: The Revelation
+Bread & Chicken Butter: A Revelation

 Why doesn’t Frog by Adam Handling have a bakery?
 I nearly ask aloud.